Biomedical engineering: Hospital and medical devices

-Medical imaging

 Medical/biomedical imaging is a major segment of medical devices.
 This area deals with enabling clinicians to directly or indirectly "view" things not visible in plain sight (such as due to their size, and/or location).
 This can involve utilizing ultrasound, magnetism, UV, radiology, and other means.

 Alternatively, navigation-guided equipment utilizes electromagnetic tracking technology, such as catheter placement into the brain or feeding tube placement systems.
 For example, ENvizion Medical's ENvue, an electromagnetic navigation system for enteral feeding tube placement.
 The system uses an external field generator and several EM passive sensors enabling scaling of the display to the patient's body contour, and a real-time view of the feeding tube tip location and direction, which helps the medical staff ensure the correct placement in the GI tract.

 A T1-weighted MRI scan of a human head, an example of a biomedical engineering application of electrical engineering to diagnostic imaging.
 Click here to view an animated sequence of slices.

 Imaging technologies are often essential to medical diagnosis, and are typically the most complex equipment found in a hospital including: fluoroscopy, magnetic resonance imaging (MRI), nuclear medicine, positron emission tomography (PET), PET-CT scans, projection radiography such as X-rays and CT scans, tomography, ultrasound, optical microscopy, and electron microscopy.

-Medical implants

 An implant is a kind of medical device made to replace and act as a missing biological structure (as compared with a transplant, which indicates transplanted biomedical tissue).
 The surface of implants that contact the body might be made of a biomedical material such as titanium, silicone or apatite depending on what is the most functional.
 In some cases, implants contain electronics, e.g. artificial pacemakers and cochlear implants.
 Some implants are bioactive, such as subcutaneous drug delivery devices in the form of implantable pills or drug-eluting stents.

 Artificial limbs: The right arm is an example of a prosthesis, and the left arm is an example of myoelectric control.